 The Yankee Diner is “bare Americana” – performed in the back room of a printing plant; no studio recording, this is garage music, bare Americana, featuring H.R.Debs with The Evening’s Entertainment. (c) (p) 2026, H.R.Debs

 Beta version, share link for limited time in advance of distribution.
-Enjoy! https://on.soundcloud.com/wjW5BlZWouFMYrizsC
+Enjoy!
+Go where the music is (Soundcloud)—https://bit.ly/41tMyto

 Pete Seeger: A Personal Reflection on the Life Lesson He Left Behind